readium/webpub-manifest/contexts/default/README.md

 ```

 A collection/series can also have an identifier, provided using the `identifier`
 element.
-The identifier must be a URN:
+The identifier must be a URI:

 ```json
 "belongs_to": {